 Most freehold and long leasehold titles are registered at the Land Registry; however, a number of unregistered titles remain, and these will generally only become registered once there has been a dealing with the land that triggers a requirement for 'first registration'.
 Trigger events include sales, mortgages and leases granted for more than seven years.
-Until a trigger event occurs, titles will usually remain unregistered.
+Until a trigger event occurs, titles usually remain unregistered.
 Registration fees are payable, calculated by reference to the type of transaction and the price paid.

 Registration at the Land Registry provides a state guarantee of title.
 Compensation is payable if loss is suffered because of a mistake on the register.
 Therefore, there is no separate US-style title insurance regime.
 The registered title has a unique title number and identifies the extent of the land on a plan.
 The register also provides details of the property, including any rights that benefit it, and identifies the owner and any rights or matters adversely affecting the property, including financial charges.
 It also includes the purchase price at which the owner acquired the property and the purchase date, if done so through an asset as opposed to a share purchase.
 If the property is leasehold, brief details of the lease are included.
 Various short leases and rights of occupation are not, however, required to be registered in their own right.
-These and some other non-registrable interests will bind a purchaser, and should be uncovered by the purchaser's due diligence process.
+These and some other non-registrable interests will bind a purchaser and should be uncovered by the purchaser's due diligence process.
 Accordingly, the information on the register cannot be treated as being comprehensive.
 Documents and other information held by the Land Registry are widely available to the public, although it may be possible to protect certain commercially confidential provisions for a limited period.

 The government has introduced a register of the beneficial owners of overseas companies acquiring or owning real estate in the United Kingdom.
-The Economic Crime (Transparency and Enforcement) Act 2022 came into force in March 2022 and means that an overseas entity must have complied with the registration requirements before it can become the registered owner of UK property.
-The registration requirement also applies to overseas entities that already own property.
+The Economic Crime (Transparency and Enforcement) Act 2022 came into force in March 2022 and means that an overseas entity must have complied with the registration and annual updating requirements before it can become the registered owner of UK property.
+The registration requirement also applied to overseas entities that already owned UK property.
 Failure to comply with the new regime is a criminal offence.
 There are also ongoing plans to introduce a system of electronic conveyancing to facilitate the online buying and selling of property.
-These plans seem likely to be accelerated by the Land Registry as a result of the increasing significance of e-commerce and the rapid development of e-signatures.
+These have been accelerated by HM Land Registry as a result of the increasing significance of e-commerce and the rapid development of e-signatures.
+However, a number of legal and technical issues need to be addressed, including the risk of fraud and the threat of cyber-attack, if a secure and effective electronic system is to replace the existing process.